Jeep & 4wd Tours & Trips in Australian Outback

 Specialized 4WD vehicles conquer the Australian Outback's challenging terrain to reach remote locations like Mitchell Falls and the Bungle Bungles.
 The adventure includes water crossings at Pentecost River, the rugged Gibb River Road, and hidden gorges like Adcock and Galvins.

-Duration 21 days Destinations Broome, Fitzroy Crossing, Bungle Bungle National Park, Purnululu National Park, Kununurra, Wyndham, Emma Gorge, Mitchell Falls, Derby, Dampier Age Range 18 to 80 year olds Operator Sky Road Trail From
+Duration 21 days Destinations Broome, Fitzroy Crossing, Bungle Bungle National Park, Purnululu National Park, Kununurra, Wyndham, Emma Gorge, Mitchell Falls, Derby, Dampier Age Range Ages 18+ Operator Sky Road Trail From

 Broome to Darwin 4WD Kimberley Adventure

-Max, traveled in September
+tim, traveled in June

 The remote Australian Outback unfolds in specialized 4WD vehicles, revealing hidden gems like Tunnel Creek's cave system and the Bungle Bungle Range.
 Your path crosses the mighty Pentecost River, leading to secluded gorges and exclusive bush camps under starlit Kimberley skies.